drush211/Speedruns/Podcast/Dragon_Warrior_1/Script.md

 ## Small Description

+To start let me give you a small description of the game.

 Dragon Warrior is an old school JRPG, which could be considered the RPG that started them all.
-You play as the hero of the story in this 1 character affair leveling up to gain better stats and spells before finally coming up to and hopefully defeating the DragonLord.
+You play as the hero of the story in this 1 character affair, leveling up to gain better stats and spells before finally coming up to and hopefully defeating the final boss.
 This game has a few variations to go with the first of which is the console of choice.
 There is an NES version of the game which I'm unfamiliar with, but also 2 ports, 1 to the Super Famicon, and another to the Game Boy Color.
-The Game Boy Color version is the one that I'm most familiar with running it several times and creating a tutorial for, but the Super Famicon version is very similar.
+The Game Boy Color version is the one that I'm most familiar with, running it several times and creating a tutorial for, but the Super Famicon version is very similar.
 On top of the console variations, there are also 2 versions of the run, one in which you defeat DragonLord at level 18 and one in which you defeat DragonLord at Level 17.
 The level 18 route has about